 - Uber Eats

-Common Types and Responsibilities
+Common Roles and Responsibilities

 Delivery drivers can exist across every industry and business sector.
-Some types of drivers are more common than others.
+Some types of delivery drivers are more common than others.

 Salary and Hourly Rate